samarabbas/temporal-documentation-legacy/docs/04_glossary.md

 Common name for [activity task lists](#activity-task-list) and [decision task lists](#decision-task-list)

 ### Task Token
-A unique correlation ID for a Temporal activity.
-Activity completion calls take either task token or Namespace, WorkflowID, ActivityID arguments.
+A unique correlation Id for a Temporal activity.
+Activity completion calls take either task token or Namespace, WorkflowId, ActivityId arguments.

 ### Worker
 Also known as a *worker service*.
 A service that hosts the workflow and